 - CSV file (downloadable in Geekbot’s dashboard).

-- Webhooks or Geekbot’s API (send answer data to products like Asana, Trello, Jira, and so on).
+- Webhooks or Geekbot’s API (send answer data to products like GitLab, Trello, Jira, and so on).

 - Geekbot can integrate seamlessly to all the regular tools your team uses on a daily basis.
 You’re not limited, and you can design the perfect workflow that works for you using Webhooks/API.